exercism/go/README.md

 $ GO111MODULE=off go run exercises/practice/<exercise>/.meta/gen.go
 ```

-*NOTE*: If the error `json: cannot unmarshal object into Go value of type []gen.Commit` occurs when running the generator try providing a Github access token with the flag `-github_token="<Token>"`.
+**NOTE**: If you see the error `json: cannot unmarshal object into Go value of type []gen.Commit` when running the generator you probably have been rate limited by Github.
+Try providing a Github access token with the flag `-github_token="<Token>"`.
-The token does not need any specific scopes as it is only used to fetch infos about commits (higher rate limit with token).
+The token does not need any specific scopes as it is only used to fetch infos about commits and the rate limit is higher due to the token.

 You should see that some/all of the above files have changed.
 Commit the changes.